natecurtiss/mirage/README.md

 ### Basics

-A "thing" in the `World` is called an `Entity`. `Entities` can only be created through the `World`.
-Let's try it!
+A "thing" in the `World` is called an `Entity`; let's create one!
 First let's create a new file in our project called `Player.cs`, and make that class inherit from `Entity`.
 #### Player.cs
 ```cs
 using Mirage;